-- → Select a 100% renewable supplier of electricity for the Town to cover McCathran Hall, Maintenance Shop, Streetlights, and Maple Lake or join a Community Solar group. - → Consider the following step-wise transitions toward net-zero operation of McCathran Hall and the Maintenance Shop, noting their intermittent seasonal use: - Electronic thermostats to ensure heating and cooling only during use. - Converting furnaces to biogas and/or installing battery back-up in lieu of the generator. - Installing solar panels on the south-facing roof of the Maintenance Shop and/or ground mounted panels. - Adding weatherstripping and seasonal interior storms to the original windows. - Insulating the ceiling and then the walls of the older part of McCathran Hall. - \rightarrow Select a 100% renewable electricity supplier through Maryland Electricity Choice Program. - → Consider ground-mounted or other locations for small solar arrays. - → Investigate routes (e.g. via collaboration with Montgomery County), costs, and benefits of town-wide composting.
+- (a) Select a 100% renewable supplier of electricity for the Town to cover McCathran Hall, Maintenance Shop, Streetlights, and Maple Lake.
+This could be done through the Maryland Electricity Choice Program or by joining a Community Solar group. - (b) Consider the following step-wise transitions toward net-zero operation of McCathran Hall and the Maintenance Shop, noting their intermittent seasonal use: - i.
+Electronic thermostats to ensure heating and cooling only during use. - ii.
+Converting furnaces to biogas and/or installing battery back-up in lieu of the generator.

-- → Investigate opportunities and strategies, costs, and benefits of processing plant material for carbon sequestration in collaboration with Montgomery County and/or other partners. - \rightarrow Consider the interest in and possible location of a community garden. - → Consider transitioning to non-gasoline powered maintenance equipment (i.e., plug-in electric or biofuel) as the current equipment reaches the end of its useful life; - → Consider installing plug-in chargers (EV charging) at the Maintenance Shop, Town Hall, playground parking, Commercial Corner, and/or Train Station if it can be done without financial detriment to the Town.
+- iii.
+Installing solar panels on the south-facing roof of the Maintenance Shop and/or ground mounted panels. - iv.
+Adding weather stripping and seasonal interior storms to the original windows. - v.
+Insulating the ceiling and then the walls of the older part of McCathran Hall. - (c) Consider ground-mounted or other locations for small solar arrays. - (d) Investigate routes (e.g. via collaboration with Montgomery County), costs, and benefits of town-wide composting. - (e) Investigate opportunities and strategies, costs, and benefits of processing plant material for carbon sequestration in collaboration with Montgomery County and/or other partners. - (f) Consider the interest in and possible location of a community garden. - (g) Consider transitioning to non-gasoline powered maintenance equipment (i.e., plug-in electric or biofuel) as the current equipment reaches the end of its useful life; - (h) Consider installing plug-in chargers (EV charging) at the Maintenance Shop, Town Hall, playground parking, Commercial Corner, and/or Train Station if it can be done without financial detriment to the Town.